rominacannizzaro/workout/README.md

 # Workout Log App

-This is a full stack CRUD application developed using React, JavaScript, HTML, Express, Axios, MongoDB Atlas and Mongoose.
+This is a full stack CRUD application developed using React, JavaScript, HTML, Bootstrap, CSS, Express, Axios, MongoDB Atlas and Mongoose.

 ## Description